Sonia-96/MyStudyNotes/Java&Web/Web.md

    - `FileOutputStream`
    - `ObjectOutputStream`

-## Adapters

-Adapters are higher level objects that use streams to provide higher level operations.

-1. Input:
-   - Scanner: read bytes and returns numeric values, strings, etc.
-2. Output:
-   - PrintWriter: takes in variables and sends their values to associated output streams

-We use adapters to read and write bytes (raw), then we can deal with normal data types, e.g. String, int, etc.

 ## Socket

 Socket is an **open TCP connection** to a program somewhere else.
 A Socket includes the information of source and destination IPs and source and destination port numbers.
 We use Socket to transmit information between the server and the client.